How YOU can help our amazing oceans

 How can we create change?
 How can we involve others, encourage others, teach others?
 I found what I believe is at least one answer.
 People don’t care much about things that do not impact them NOW.
-So many people in all generations have no knowledge about the ocean and what lives there.
+So many people have no knowledge about the ocean and what lives there.
 They don’t know how much human life depends on healthy oceans.
 We need to tell them.
 Now, I’ve taught many people how snorkel and scuba dive, both kids and adults.
 The enthusiasm and the wonder on their faces has always brought me joy, and almost all of them are still diving today.
 I cannot take everyone in the world to the ocean, but I can do my utmost to bring the ocean world to them.
+Introducing the New 2nd Edition of All Fish Faces!

-I am making it my mission to educate others on the importance of protecting our oceans and the life that lives beneath the waves.
-This is one reason I have published ALL FISH FACES: Photos and Fun Facts about Tropical Reef Fish, the first of a series called OCEAN FRIENDS.
-Shopping in the UK?
-Find ALL FISH FACES on Amazon UK!
+I am making it my mission to educate others on the importance of protecting our amazing oceans and the life that lives beneath the waves.
+This is one reason I published my first book, the first of a series called OCEAN FRIENDS.
+I am excited to introduce the New 2nd Edition of All Fish Faces, available to pre-order now on Amazon!
 By introducing people to our friends under the waves we can excite the imagination and introduce ways in which to protect our oceans.
-I don’t need a PhD to travel and perform citizen science, and every action produces another action.
+I don’t need a PhD to travel and perform citizen science, and every action counts.
 If I can suggest ways to help the ocean in a way that everyone can understand while at the same time showing them colorful and amazing photos of ocean life, my action will produce a chain reaction.
-Every person who reacts and takes one suggestion in the book seriously will create a better chance for future generations to experience our oceans.
+Every person who reacts and takes one suggestion in the book seriously will create a better chance for future generations to experience our amazing oceans.
 Every small choice counts.

 There are amazing people and organizations out there working to save our ocean and its animals.
 I am donating 10% of profits to the Marine Megafauna Foundation to support their efforts to save our ocean giants.
 Dr Andrea Marshall is a friend and an inspiration to anyone who wants to make a difference.
 I travel frequently with her aka Queen of Mantas, on her Ray of Hope Expeditions, and you should check them out!
 They are wonderful experiences.
 Paul North is an UnderSea Specialist for Lindblad/Natgeo and has founded Meet the Ocean to educate others.
 Zack Rago of Chasing Coral, an incredible Netflix documentary about our coral reefs which has been nominated for Best Feature Documentary, is a self confessed coral nerd who also seeks to educate others at every opportunity.
 Al Gore and An Inconvenient Truth 2 is a great source as well.
 Join all of us who want to make a change to be sure our children and grandchildren will have an ocean to snorkel or swim in.

-Critical Praise and Reviews For All Fish Faces: Photos & Fun Facts About Tropical Reef Fish
+Critical Praise and Reviews For the New 2nd Edition of All Fish Faces: Photos & Fun Facts About Tropical Reef Fish

 “ALL FISH FACES by Tam Warner Minton is an underwater treasure of tropical reef fish faces, some fierce, some fun, but all a joy for fish fans young and old.
 Impressive photos and interesting facts — including names of every fish featured — create a colorful dive log worth experiencing again and again.
 My 9-year-old grandson loved perusing the pages, pointing out his favorites and learning fun facts about them.”
 Lisa Carpenter, author of the blog, Grandma’s Briefs.